Notes & Credits Back to Main

 Chapter 4 - "Can You Get To That"

-Chapter title is from Funkadelic's song of the same name, from the album Maggot Brain. [buy] I love how this song is used at the intro of "Safe Men" (which is a great movie, and one that inspired bits of this comic.)
+Chapter title is from Funkadelic's song of the same name, from the album Maggot Brain. [buy] I love how this song is used at the intro of Safe Men (a bizarrely funny movie that I adore, and which inspired bits of this comic.)

 Pages 2-4: